Integral Artin motives I: Smooth objects and the ordinary t-structure

 A stable category endowed with a t-structure is called a t-category.
 If $\mc{D}$ is a t-category, we denote by $\mc{D}^\heart=\mc{D}^{\geqslant 0} \cap \mc{D}^{\leqslant 0}$ the heart of the t-structure which is an abelian category and by $\mc{D}^b$ the full subcategory of bounded objects which is a stable t-category.

 We will extensively use the results and notations of \cite{em}.
 We also freely use the language of \cite{tcmm}.
-Their definitions and results are formulated in the setup of triangulated categories but can readily be adapted to our framework; this has been done in \cite{anabelian} following the methods of \cite{khan,rob,agv}.
+Their definitions and results are formulated in the setup of triangulated categories but can readily be adapted to our framework following the ideas of \cite{anabelian,khan,rob,agv}.

 If $\mr{D}$ is a premotivic category, for any scheme $S$, we denote by $\un_S$ the unit object of the monoidal category $\mr{D}(S)$.

 If $S$ is a scheme and $R$ is a ring, we denote by $\Shv(S_{\et},R)$ the category of étale hypersheaves on the small étale site $S_{\et}$ with value in the derived category of $R$-modules and by $\Sh(S,R)$ its heart which is the category of sheaves of $R$-modules over $S_{\et}$.
 Furthermore, we denote by $\Shv_{\et}(S,R)$ the category of étale hypersheaves over $\Sm_S$ with value in the derived category of $R$-modules and by $\Sh_{\et}(S,R)$ its heart which is the category of étale sheaves of $R$-modules over $\Sm_S$